BigNoid/script.skinshortcuts/README.txt

 Users can also provide the file in special://profile/ - if provided here then any overrides will carry over between skins.
 Additionally, overrides in this file will take precedent over overrides provided by the skin.

+* VERSION INFORMATION *

+I'm testing using video nodes in version 0.1.1 - with nodes, the action for activating various areas of the video library will *not be what you expect*.
+Double-check the action you are wanting to override, and expect this to change further before 0.1.1 becomes final.

 Overriding Thumbnails
 ---------------------